Makise Evans: Stevenage

 Evans signed a scholarship agreement with Stevenage ahead of the 2022–23 season, having previously represented Enfield Borough at under-16 level.
 In March 2023, he joined Isthmian League Premier Division club Potters Bar Town on loan, scoring his first senior goal in a 2–1 defeat to Lewes on 25 March 2023.
 At 16 years and 217 days old, he became Potters Bar's youngest goalscorer.
 Evans made nine appearances in all competitions during the loan before returning to Stevenage in April 2023.
 He made his first-team debut later that month, appearing as an 87th-minute substitute in a 1–0 defeat to Mansfield Town on 22 April 2023, becoming Stevenage's youngest ever player.

 Having made one appearance for Stevenage during the 2023–24 season, Evans joined Isthmian League Premier Division leaders Hornchurch on loan until the end of the season on 27 March 2024.
 He later moved to National League South club St Albans City on a one-month loan deal on 5 October 2024, scoring twice in five appearances, including on his debut in a 4–3 defeat to Salisbury.
 In November 2024, Evans joined Tonbridge Angels on a work-experience loan, making eight appearances.
 He subsequently signed for fellow National League South club Hampton & Richmond Borough on loan on 13 January 2015 for the remainder of the season, featuring ten times.

 Colchester United

 Evans signed for League Two club Colchester United on 11 July 2025, agreeing his first professional contract.
 The club stated that he would initially join their under-21 programme to continue his development.

+On 12 December 2025, Evans joined Southern League Premier Division Central club Bishop's Stortford on an initial one-month loan deal.
+On 16 May 2026 Colchester announced it had extended the player's contract.